rscircus/selective_cepstral_smoothing/README.md

-# A Priori SNR Estimation based on Selective Cepstral Smoothing
+# A Priori SNR Estimation and Optimization based on Selective Cepstral Smoothing

 This is probably the most compact implementation of Selective Cepstro-Temporal Smoothing with an optimizer around it to find the perfect tuning for a given noisy speech signal.

+_This approach displayed here goes one step further compared to the initial paper (see bottom) and optimizes for optimal SCTS settings using the L-BFGS-B algorithm._

 ## Method